 1. Flag code

 ii.
-Don’t take a knee over the National Anthem – that is a military anthem about the soldiers who died
+Don’t take a knee over – that is a military anthem about the soldiers died

 V) Next Podcast: Episode 6: Daddy’s Mad, or is He?

 a.
-The Common Veterans figure out and discuss having kids and how they teach their kids to cope with “Daddy’s Mad,” even though Daddy may not be mad, just dealing with PTSD.
+The Common Veterans figure out and discuss having kids and how they teach their kids to cope with “Daddy’s Mad,” even though Daddy not be mad, just dealing with .

 Episode 4: Let’s Talk About War

-“War, huh, yeah… What is it good for?”
-The Common Veterans take on war – the amount of Veterans that have fought in combat – or been to a combat zone, and why it is so hard to transition back into a noncombatant once back home…
+“War, huh, yeah… is it good for?”
+The Common take on war – the amount of Veterans that have fought in combat – or been to a combat zone, and why it is hard to back into a noncombatant once back home…

 I) Defining War and Combat Experiences